OrestisDrow/FastfoodNutritionAnalyzer/README.md

     This will:
     - Create a new SQLite database with the fast food nutritional data.
-    - Translate item names into Greek and classify them into `Main`, `Side`, or `Dessert`.
+    - Add Greek translation of the items and classify them into `Main`, `Side`, or `Dessert`.
     - Start a Dash server to visualize the data.

 3. **Access the application**:
     Open your web browser and navigate to `http://localhost:80` to view the visualizations.
-Note that all the visualizations/plots are interactive, so feel free to play around with visual drill-downs.
+Note that all the visualizations/plots are interactive, dont be shy and play around with visual drill-downs.

 ### 3. Running the Application Locally (Without Docker)